Scotch Bonnet

 Health Benefits

-- Capsaicin may increase metabolic rate and promote fat oxidation
+- Capsaicin triggers thermogenesis, temporarily increasing metabolic rate and promoting fat oxidation

 Buying Guide